 To create a rib weave, the filling yarns are larger in diameter than the warp yarns.
 This means fewer yarns per centimeter are visible on the surface of the fabric.

 Basketweave is a variation of the plain weave.
 Two or more threads are put together and woven like one thread between the warp and the weft.
 In the construction of these weaves, the filling yarn or the weft goes alternately under and over the warp yarns.

 This is created through an irregular combination of warp and weft ribs.

 Handweaving on specially designed looms has been handed down, and the tradition is still followed today, although machines and factory-made fabrics have taken over the handmade industry.

 Handweaving can be a very satisfying hobby from making your own simple loom to weaving a mat of your own design.
 The principle of keeping the warp threads stable and weaving the weft threads in and out or over and under produces the piece of weaving you are trying to make by hand.

 The main 2 alternatives to a plain weave are twill weave and satin weave

-- Twill weave has a series of diagonal ribs which give it a sturdy and unique look.
+- Twill weave has a series of diagonal ribs, which give it a sturdy and unique look.
 Denim is an example of a fabric that has a twill weave.
+If you look closely at your jeans, you will see a diagonal pattern.
 Read what is twill fabric.

 - Satin weave has four plus weft fibers that pass over a single weft.